bcheung98/irminsul-gg/README.md

 - [ ] Complete ascension planner with EXP materials and total cost.
 - [ ] Current banners on home page.
 - [ ] Revamp banner archive.

+## **Known Issues**

+### Genshin Impact:
+- [ ] Viewing the homepage and Banner Archive on iOS will break the page because iOS parses dates differently, resulting in a error.
+- [ ] A "flashbang" effect is present when opening a page on a new tab.
+- [ ] Colored list rows appear bugged on iOS.
+- [ ] List row content gets squished on smaller screen sizes.